Launch of revolutionary Vü takes MedTech industry by storm

 Vü Fluorescence (Vü-F) is a gel documentation system for DNA gels or protein gels which uses either UV or blue light, with optional Blue/ Green illumination to view safe dyes, integral blue LEDs as well as traditional white light converter to view commassie and silver stain samples.

 A short introduction to Vü:

-Success through trial and error
+Success through prototyping and testing

 The journey to launch Vü was not easy; a huge amount of time and money was invested into the project, and as with most innovations there was a great deal of risk involved.